james-card/NanoOs/docs/2025-01-TBD_Filesystem.md

 There was, however, one saving grace about this, though.
 The fact that it was a variable that I had to declare myself meant that I could declare it as part of a process instead of the global address space.
 I had already intended to sacrifice one process slot to construct a filesystem process.
 636 bytes is too large for a single process's stack, but I could use my back-to-back process trick again and git the filesystem process two slots.
 So, I would still lose some memory, but a lot less than if the whole state object had to be declared outside of a running process.

+Plan in hand, I set about carving out a new filesystem process.
+The first step was reordering the processes to make room for a new kenel process.
+Change a few defines and we're done.
+I wasn't happy about the loss of a general-purpose process slot, though.
+I decided to make a design change.
+Rather than only shell commands replacing the shell process, *ALL* processes not explicitly specified to run in the background would replace the shell process.
+This guaranteed that each console would always be able to run any foreground process.
+The only contention for process slots would be for background processes.

+Testing out the changes, though, I noticed something when I logged in and got a list of running processes:  Only the USB shell was running.
+When fiddling with the MicroSD card reader, I had disconnected the GPIO shell, so I connected it up to see what was on the console.
+Nothing.
+And, to make matters worse, trying to provide input resulted in error message coming from the console process.

+I then realized the mistake I had made.
+Since my recent changes reducing the stack sizes, the stacks of the shell processes were too small to accommodate *ANY* character arrays declared locally.
+Using dynamic memory was a must.
+So, it was a darn good thing that I found an alternative to the SD library becauase I wouldn't be able to even login if I had to use it!

 To be continued...

 [Table of Contents](.)